solidoss/solidframe/README.md

 In order to keep the framework as dependency-free as possible some components that can be found in other libraries/frameworks were re-implemented here too, most of them being locate in either __solid_utility__ or __solid_system__ libraries.

-In the next paragraphs I will briefly present every library.
+The next paragraphs will briefly present every library.

 ### solid_system